fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin GLS Shipping for WooCommerce.
 * Added: Compatibility with plugin WP Armour Extended - Honeypot Anti Spam.
+* Improved: How compatibility with WooCommerce features is declared.
 * Improved: Move the checkout script settings into its own property in the `fcSettings` object, optimizing the use of memory on the browser.
 * Improved: Improves the way compatibility classes are loaded to use less memory space.
 * Fixed: Compatibility with plugin WooCommerce Payments.
 Fix wrongly displaying error message "missing payment method" in some specific configurations.